kodi-il/radio-il/README.md

-ILRadio: A M3U Playlist for Israeli Radio Stations
+Radio-IL: A M3U Playlist for Israeli Radio Stations
 ---------------------------------------------------

 This playlist is intended to be used with IPTVSimple PVR-addon for XBMC by afedchin.